dice-iit/dice-iit.github.io/_members/paliouras.md

 Board member & Machine Learning advisor of Langaware Inc.
 Area Chair of ECAI 2024.

+George is heading the SKEL lab of the Institute of Informatics and Telecommunications at NCSR “Demokritos”.
+With more than 60 researchers and staff, SKEL is one of the largest Artificial Intelligence labs in Europe.
+George holds a PhD from the University of Manchester, UK, on machine learning.
+He has performed basic and applied research in AI for more than 25 years, has chaired international conferences and serves in the editorial board of related journals.
+He has also been leading large international research projects and has co-founded innovative spin-offs.

 Research Interests - keywords: machine learning, knowledge discovery, artificial intelligence, bioinformatics, personalization, user modelling, information filtering, information extraction, event recognition, ontology learning, grammar learning, web mining.